-The Crisis component of the Sojourner Center program became operational in October of 1978 and since that time, and different women and in different children have been provided short-term shelter, crisis intervention counseling and appropriate resource development and referrals.
-The total population served in the ex-offender component of the Sojourner Center program which opened in May of 1978, numbers to women and at children on a long-term basis.
+The Crisis component of the Sojourner Center program became operational in October of 1978 and since that time, and different women and an different children have been provided short-term shelter, crisis intervention counseling and appropriate resource development and referrals.
+The total population served in the ex-offender component of the Sojourner Center program which opened in May of 1978, numbers and women and a children on a long-term basis.
 These figures are indicative of the need for the services that Sojourner Center provides.
 This lack of services will continue to exist unless funds are made available.